Menux

 For the purposes of this Privacy Statement, ONxpress includes its partners and affiliated corporations.

-This Privacy Statement was last updated: Mar.
-29th, 2023.
+This Privacy Statement was last updated: March 9, 2025.

 ONxpress may collect personal information from different sources depending on the services that we are providing or whether we are collecting this personal information for our internal business operations.
 For example, we may collect personal information directly from you when you retain us or your employer when your employer retains us.
 We may also collect personal information from you when you apply for employment or an internship with us.
 We may also collect personal information through third parties who perform background checks and credit checks for us.
-In addition we may collect personal information through third party analytics and advertising firms who assist us in our marketing.
+In addition, we may collect personal information through third party analytics and advertising firms who assist us in our marketing.
 These businesses may provide us with data about your online activities on other sites where we show our advertising and marketing material.

 We collect the following types of personal information: